 Notes

-Vegan: Use a dairy free gluten free flour, make sure the sugar you use is vegan, use dairy free milk, use vegan baking stick to grease the pan and make sure your chocolate chips are vegan.All Purpose Flour: I cannot test this due to celiac disease, but use 1 cup packed flour (168 grams) and 1 cup of milk.Storing: Let the warm pancakes cool on a cooling rack so they don't get soggy on the bottoms.
+Vegan: Use a dairy-free gluten free flour, vegan sugar, dairy-free milk, vegan baking stick (to grease the pan) and vegan chocolate chips.All Purpose Flour: I cannot test this due to celiac disease, but use 1 cup packed flour (168 grams) and 1 cup of milk.Storing: Let the warm pancakes cool on a cooling rack so they don't get soggy on the bottoms.
 Once completely cool, wrap the pancakes individually in aluminum foil and store in the fridge for up to 3 days.
 To reheat, place one unwrapped pancake on a plate and microwave for 22-32 seconds until warm and soft.
 Be careful not to burn your mouth.Freezing: Let the warm pancakes cool on a cooling rack so they don't get soggy on the bottoms.
 Once completely cool, wrap the pancakes individually in aluminum foil and pop in a zip top bag.
 Store in the freezer for up to 30 days.
 To reheat, place one unwrapped pancake on a plate and microwave for 20-40 seconds until warm and soft.
 Be careful not to burn your mouth.Nutrition: The info below is a generated estimate and is not guaranteed to be accurate.